ableskewer/big-thumb-devolopment/readme.txt

-Here you can read about big thumb project.
+Here you can read about big thumb projects.